Ciguayo language

-Ciguayo (Siwayo) was the language of the Samaná Peninsula of Hispaniola (now the Dominican Republic) at the time of the Spanish Conquest.
+Ciguayo (Siwayo) was the language of the Samaná Peninsula of the island of Hispaniola (present-day Dominican Republic) at the time of the Spanish Conquest.
 The Ciguayos appear to have predated the agricultural Taíno who inhabited much of the island.
-The language appears to have been moribund at the time of Spanish contact, and within a century it was extinct.
+The language appears to have been moribund at the time of Spanish contact, and was extinct within a century.

 Ciguayo was spoken on the northeastern coast of the Roman Catholic Diocese of Magua from Nagua southward to at least the Yuna River, and throughout the Samana Peninsula.

 Lexicon

-Little is known of Ciguayo apart from it being a distinct language from Taino and neighboring Macorix.
-The only attested words are "gold", tuob (presumably /[tuˈob]/ or /[ˈtwob]/) and a few place names such as Quizquella (presumably /[kisˈkeja]/), meaning "very mountainous."
-This makes it unlikely that the language is Arawakan or Cariban, as languages of those families have simple V and CV syllable structures even in loanwords that were originally CCV or CVC.
-Granberry & Vescelius (2004) speculate that the closest parallels might be in the Tolan languages of Honduras.

-Granberry & Vescelius (2004) analyze the morphemes of tuob 'gold' and Quizquella 'very mountainous' as: